geekAshish/blockchain-ethereum/solidity.md

 - storage is permanent variables that can be modifyed

 - struct, array, or mapping types need to be given these keyword

+# Importing Contracts into other Contracts
+- One solidity file can have multiple contracts